 DISCLAIMER: Nothing in this post reflects what 343 Industries thinks or what the future holds for Halo.
 This is all from my own dumb brain and I have no idea what 343 Industries is currently up to.
 Lastly, I have the utmost respect for everyone that works there and I'm excited to see what they release next!

-I blogged a while ago about my experiences at Terminal Reality and LucasArts, but have held off on writing about 343 Industries until I've had some more time away from the studio.
-I'm coming up on my 2 year indie anniversary and it feels like there's enough space between working on Halo and the present moment in order to judge that experience fairly.
-My three years at 343 Industries was a period of growth, but by way of some difficult lessons learned.
-I now know a lot more about what I need to satisfy the game dev inside of me and how important it is to find a studio that's a culture fit (with no one culture being inherently better or worse...it's just about your personal style).
+I blogged a while ago about working at Terminal Reality and LucasArts, but have held off on writing about my experience at 343 Industries (343i) until I've had some more time away from the studio.
+I just hit my 2 year indie anniversary and it feels like there's enough space between working on Halo and the present moment in order to judge it fairly.
+My three years at 343i was a period of growth, but by way of some difficult lessons learned.
+I now know a lot more about what I need to satisfy the game dev inside of me and how important it is to find a studio that's a culture fit (with no one culture being inherently better or worse).

 Let's start with something easier first, though.